Saturday, September 26, 2009

 村の方は、ヒイ様が皆を呼び戻している

-Mura no hou wa, Hii-sama ga mina o yobi modoshite iru (village direction (to),
+Mura no hou wa, Hii-sama ga mina o yobi modoshite iru (village direction (to), grand-grandma-sama everybody to call back to get in)

 Back at the village, Hii-sama is calling for everyone to return.